-Anthony C. Allen Age 58 Anthony C. Allen has served as Vice President and Chief Financial Officer of Sypris since January 2015 and as Vice President, Treasurer, and Assistant Secretary of Sypris from December 2004 to December 2014.
+Jeffrey T. Gill Age 62 Jeffrey T. Gill has served as Chairman, President and Chief Executive Officer of Sypris since October 2016 and as President and Chief Executive Officer of Sypris and its predecessor from 1992 to September 2016.
+Mr. Gill served as Executive Vice President of Sypris' predecessor from 1983 to 1992.
+Mr. Gill holds a BS degree in Business Administration from the University of Southern California and an MBA from Dartmouth College.
+Mr. Gill has served as a director of Sypris and its predecessor since 1983.
+Jeffrey T. Gill is the brother of R. Scott Gill.
+Anthony C. Allen Age 59 Anthony C. Allen has served as Vice President and Chief Financial Officer of Sypris since January 2015 and as Vice President, Treasurer, and Assistant Secretary of Sypris from December 2004 to December 2014.
 Mr. Allen served as Vice President of Finance and Information Systems and Assistant Secretary of Sypris from 2003 to December 2004 and as Vice President, Controller and Assistant Secretary of Sypris from 1997 to 2003.
 He served as Vice President of Finance of Sypris' predecessor from 1994 to 1998 and as Vice President and Controller from 1987 to 1994.
 Prior to 1987, Mr. Allen served in a variety of management positions with Armor Elevator.
 Mr. Allen serves as a Director and Chairman of the Finance Committee for Columbus Insurance Ltd., a captive reinsurance entity of which the Company is a member; he was appointed as Treasurer in January 2015.
 Mr. Allen has served as a director of CafePress Inc., an online retailer of personalized products, since May 2015.
 Mr. Allen holds a Bachelors degree in Business Administration from Eastern Kentucky University and an MBA from Bellarmine University.
 He is a certified public accountant in the state of Kentucky.

-Richard L. Davis

-Richard L. Davis has served as Vice President Audit and Compliance since August 2015.
+Richard L. Davis Age 64 Richard L. Davis has served as Vice President of Sypris since January 2018 and as Vice President Audit and Compliance of Sypris from August 2015 to December 2017.
 From January 1997 until July 2015, Mr. Davis served as Senior Vice President of Sypris, as Secretary from 1998 to 2003 and as Vice President and Chief Financial Officer of its predecessor from 1985 to 1997.
 Prior to 1985, Mr. Davis served in a number of management positions with Armor Elevator and Coopers and Lybrand.
 Mr. Davis holds a BS degree in Business Administration from Indiana University and an MBA from the University of Louisville.
 He is a certified public accountant in the state of Kentucky.

-John R. McGeeney Age 60
+John R. McGeeney Age 61 John R. McGeeney has served as Vice President, General Counsel and Secretary of Sypris since August 2011 and as General Counsel and Secretary from June 2003 to July 2011.
+Mr. McGeeney was Of Counsel to Middleton and Reutlinger, a law firm, in 2003, and served as General Counsel for Inviva, Inc., an insurance holding company, from 2000 to 2002.
+Mr. McGeeney also served in several senior leadership positions, including General Counsel and Secretary, with ARM Financial Group, a financial services company, from 1994 to 1999, and as Counsel and Assistant General Counsel for Capital Holding Corporation, a financial services company, from 1988 to 1994.
+Mr. McGeeney holds a BA degree from Amherst College and a JD degree from the University of Notre Dame Law School.